pavankumar636/basic-react-todo-list/docs/index.md

 The step by step process of the pipeline

-  - Folder Structure for the workflow pipline.
+  - Folder Structure for the workflow pipeline.
     * package.json

     * .github/workflows